This guide will walk you through deploying the Proxus stack locally and connecting a simulated device to witness real-time data flow.

 Next Steps

-Now that you have live data, explore the platform architecture or start building automation rules.
+Now that you have live data and a dashboard, explore the platform architecture or start building automation rules.